shtef21/cpp_nano/README.md

 # cpp_nano
-A work in progress console text editor written in C++.
+A console text editor written in C++.
 Made for Windows and programmed using Microsoft Visual Studio IDE.

 ## Demo